-In this context, a \emph{genus one truncation} of $B\bS$ is a modular operad $B\bS_{1}$ in which we take $B\bS(g,n)=\emptyset$ if $g\geq2$.
+In this context, a \emph{genus one truncation} of $B\bS$ is a modular operad $B\bS_{\leq 1}$ in which $B\bS(g,n)=\emptyset$ if $g\geq2$.
 This translates into an operadic version of the two-level principle because one can show that there is a homotopy equivalence where $\mathbb{R}\End(-)$ denotes the derived endomorphism space of modular dendroidal spaces (Definition~\ref{def: modular spaces}).

 What our brief discussion on truncation illustrates is one of the many homotopical difficulties which arise due to profinite completion.
 In particular, the profinite completion of a (modular) operad in spaces is no longer a (modular) operad.
 In very special cases, however, the profinite completion of a (modular) operad can be considered as a (modular) operad whose operations hold ``up to homotopy''.
 In order to describe these ``up to homotopy'', or $\infty$, modular operads the second author, together with Hackney and Yau, developed a Segal model for modular $\infty$-operads which provides a good setting for working with the profinite completion of modular operads.